US Climate Reference Network

 • analyzing long-term observational datasets and models to understand climate variability and change.

-ARL manages, operates, and maintains the 143 stations of the USCRN which includes 143 stations in the lower 48 (114); Alaska (25); Hawaii (2), and (2) in Canada.
-These stations provide long-term robust climate observations that are necessary to document climate change trends for the United States.
-The current plan is to extend the number of stations in Alaska to 29-30 by the end of fiscal year 2026.
-The network is now entering its third decade of service, having begun initial operations in 2002.
+ARL manages, operates and maintains USCRN’s 143 stations, which includes 143 stations in the lower 48 (114); Alaska (25); Hawaii (2), and (2) in Canada.
+These stations provide long-term robust climate observations necessary to document climate trends in the U.S. The network is now entering its third decade of service, having begun initial operations in 2002.

-Researchers at ARL’s ATDD perform installation as well as extensive evaluation and maintenance of the array of instruments and the infrastructure for the USCRN.
-Additionally, ARL conducts energy, water, and greenhouse gas flux measurements and analyzes their relationships.
+Researchers at ARL’s Atmospheric Transport and Diffusion Division install and provide extensive evaluations and maintenance of the instruments and infrastructure for the USCRN.
+Additionally, ARL conducts energy, water and greenhouse gas flux measurements and analyzes their relationships.
 A predictive understanding of the surface energy budget and related feedbacks is critical to the understanding of climate forcing factors at the land surface and the ability to credibly predict future conditions, especially those related to water resources.

 Wood fencing obscures an instrument on top of a mountain